 Teachers will also participate in monthly workshops after school on implementing research based practices in the classroom.
-Practices include the implementation of brain based research, utilization of the Understanding by Design (McTighe & Wiggins, 2010) for unit and lesson planning, implementation of interdisciplinary curricula, instructional and behavioral interventions for students with special needs, instructional strategies for English Language Learners, unit and lesson planning for English Language Learners, and the latest research in education.
-Community leaders will also be invited to inform teachers on the different cultural practices and languages in the North Penn School District.
+Practices include the implementation of brain based research, utilization of the Understanding by Design (McTighe & Wiggins, 2010) for unit and lesson planning, implementation of interdisciplinary curricula, instructional and behavioral interventions for students with special needs, and the latest research in education.
 The Understanding by Design Guide is attached as Appendix T. This coursework will be instructed by the co-directors of eNG charter school and university consultants invited on an as-needed basis.
-Some workshops from The Children's Literacy Initiative will also be supporting the Education for New Generations Charter School in implementation of their literacy program through professional development workshops and teacher coaching.
+The Children's Literacy Initiative will also be supporting the Education for New Generations Charter School in implementation of their literacy program through professional development workshops and teacher coaching.